sagemath/sagewiki_to_gh-2022-10-10/doc6.md

 == April 17-22, University of Washington ==

-The aim of this workshop is to improve Sage's documentation.
-It will be held at the University of Washington.
+The goals for this workshop will be:
+ * Improve Sage's doctest coverage
+ * Restructure Sage's documentation and help to be more useful and friendly to new users
+ * Write more documentation

 === Funding ===